alfy16/ALFchemY-MolPLACER/README.md

 # ALFchemY-MolPLACER
 A basic code for creating a dimer from a molecule with accurate interplanar, x, and y displacements.
-If you find this code usefull, please cite MolPLACER as:<br>
+If you find this code useful, please cite MolPLACER:<br>
 <a href="https://zenodo.org/badge/latestdoi/268278803"><img src="https://zenodo.org/badge/268278803.svg" alt="DOI"></a>

 <h2>prerequisite:</h2>